Darrenheihei/COMP4321_gp_project/README.md

 Step 10: After using the search engine, you can terminate the local server by doing `CTRL + C` in the terminal.

-Step 11: After finish everything, deactivate the virtual environment by typing `deactivate` in the terminal
+Step 11: After finish everything, deactivate the virtual environment by typing `deactivate` in the terminal.

+Note: After page modifications, to update the content in the database, please do Step 5 to Step 9 again.